colinsongf/Feature-Selection-Machine-Learning-Mini-Project-/README.md

-**Running these files requirees the Enron email dataset - a link to this can be found in the details below**
+**Running these files require the Enron email dataset - a link to this can be found in the details below**

 *  _All other necessary files can be found at the Udacity github account found here:_ https://github.com/udacity/ud120-projects